 Detoxing From Alcohol

 On the list of drugs that come with the most uncomfortable and dangerous detox process, alcohol detox is considered one of the worst.
-In severe cases, detoxing from alcohol can be deadly, but even in mild forms it is a difficult and unpleasant experience, best done under the supervision of rehab staff.
+In severe cases, detoxing from alcohol can be fatal, but even in mild forms it is a difficult and unpleasant experience, best done under the supervision of rehab/medical staff.
 Heavy alcohol use changes the way the brain functions, leading to both physical and psychological symptoms when going through alcohol withdrawal.

 The detox process will be different for individuals based on how much and for how long they have been drinking.
-The National Institute on Alcohol Abuse and Alcoholism defines heavy drinking as binge drinking for 5 or more days in the past month.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines heavy drinking as binge drinking for 5 or more days in the past month.
 A person’s genetic predisposition may also play in a role in the severity of withdrawal symptoms.
 Alcohol is a central nervous system depressant, which increases the effects of the neurotransmitter Gamma-aminobutyric acid (GABA) and decreases the neurotransmitter glutamate.
 GABA creates calm feelings, while glutamate creates excitability.
 When someone is dependent on alcohol, their brain is only in homeostasis when ethanol, the chemical compound for alcohol, is present in their system.
 When alcohol is removed from the system, this results in overactivity of the central nervous system.
 This state is responsible for withdrawal symptoms.